Xunnamius/project-utils/packages/plugin-lint/README.md

   monorepo (i.e. a cross-dependency) but does not list said package in `package.json` `dependencies` field
   - [Self-referential imports][13] are excluded from this check
+- ⛔ † Errors when this package's source imports another package from the same monorepo without using the [`pkgverse` alias][21]
+  - Using this alias, which is transformed into a non-alias import allows jest tests to run using the direct source code rather than the build artifacts
 - ⚠️ Warns when `package.json` is missing the `config.codecov.flag` field
 - ⚠️ Warns when `package.json` contains `devDependencies`
   - These should be located in the project root's `package.json` file instead